+This year's national qualifiers will be undertaken remotely using a digital platform.
 Competitor's selected to go forward to this year's qualifiers will be required to complete the following:

-- Stage 1: Situational judgement task: - each qualifier will be forwarded this task electronically and will be required to complete and return it prior to competing in stage 2. - Stage 2: This will be a one-day event where: - each competitor will complete 2 practical exercises each covering a different scenario - competitors will be assessed by a panel of judges that have been selected from a range of industry, college and training provider representatives.
+Stage 1: Two situational judgement tasks:

+• each qualifier will be forwarded these tasks electronically and will be required to complete and return them prior to competing in stage 2.

+Stage 2: This will be a one-day virtual event where:

+- each competitor will be allocated a 45 minute time slot on one of the competition days to complete 1 practical exercise - using the teleconferencing platform Zoom. - competitors will be assessed by a panel of judges that have been selected from a range of industry, college and training provider representatives.

 The judges' decisions will be moderated and quality assured by WorldSkills UK before being confirmed.
-Competitors who achieve the highest marks across all national qualifiers will be invited to compete at the UK Final - there is no automatic entry to the UK Final for winners of national qualifiers.
+An agreed number of the competitors who achieve the highest marks across all national qualifiers will be invited to compete at the UK Final.